The Year Of The Recall: Lead Paint In Toys

-Allegedly defective products are always brand-threatening but recent crises take on additional danger as problems are often traced to foreign countries, especially China, thus inciting even greater public anxiety.
-Dubbed the Year of the Recall, 2007 saw three major crises – toys, pet food, and spinach – that resulted in front-page coverage.
-LEVICK was a lead communications counselor in all three instances.
+Allegedly defective products are always brand-threatening, but recent crises take on additional danger as problems are often traced to foreign countries, especially China, thus inciting even greater public anxiety.
+Dubbed the Year of the Recall, 2007 saw three major industries in crises–toys, pet food and spinach–that resulted in front-page coverage.
+LEVICK was a lead communications counselor in all three.

 LEVICK worked with Hasbro to design and implement a high-impact marketing plan called “Operation Gold Standard.”
 The goal was to unequivocally differentiate Hasbro from its competitors and reinforce its brand as the absolute best for product safety.